 Four-Hour Mandatory Arrest Law.
 Washington state law enforcement officers will tell you they have to book someone if the initial contact is within four hours of the incident.
 This applies when there is a threat to hurt someone, any offensive contact or when preventing a 911 call.
 You may have to post bail and it can take a few days to get out.
 Often times you will be released on Personal Recognizance by waiting to go to court.
 And posting bail does not always get you out of jail more quickly.

-Coerced Testimony: Even if a victim wants the charges to be dropped, the prosecutors will try to compel testimony with a subpoena and coercion with a threat to prosecute the victim for false reporting or perjury if the complaining witness says something different on the witness stand that what he or she reported to the investigating officers initially.
+Coerced Testimony: Even if a victim wants the charges to be dropped, the prosecutors will try to compel testimony with a subpoena.
+This usually involves coercion with a threat to prosecute the victim for false reporting.
+Coercion also may include threatening charges of perjury if the complaining witness says something different on the witness stand that what he or she reported to the investigating officers initially.
 A witness that does not appear will often be threatened with being held in jail as a material witness.
-A Subpoenas is supposed to be served personally on the witnesses to compel an appearance but often budget-strapped prosecutor’s office send subpoena’s out via regular mail.
+A Subpoena is supposed to be served personally on the witnesses to compel an appearance but often budget-strapped prosecutor’s office send subpoena’s out via regular mail.
 An attorney for the defendant is not going to tell a witness not to appear because there is a conflict of interest and possible witness tampering charges against the defense attorney.

 No Contact Orders.
 Defendants cannot usually talk to the complaining witness because the prosecutor usually asks for and obtains No Contact Orders from the court.
 A defendant who contacts a victim in any way after No Contact Orders issue may face additional criminal charges, being booked back into jail and a prosecutor asking the judge to impose a cash only bail without any allowance for a bail bond to be imposed.
 The bail could be raised from $1,000.00 or no bail required to $40,000.00 cash only.
 So don’t talk to the victim.
 Even if he or she wants to talk to you, the No Contact Order only goes against the person who is charged with a crime and is not binding on the victim.